Our Resources

 Pronouns

-We have created a helpful video resource on using and respecting pronouns.
 Sharing your pronouns and asking for someone else’s is an easy way to signal to the person you’re talking to that you aren’t assuming what their gender identity is or how they wish to be referred to.

 A group of high school pupils wearing uniforms and standing in a library decorated with banners and a sign that reads "PRIDE in the library".